marfraTUC/micropython_solar_panel/README.md

 - Updating the screen
 - Fetching data from a API to change display update intervalls based on day/night
 - Connecting to a WiFi network
+- Connecting to a the inverter to fetch data from it

 ### What doesn't work yet
-- Connecting to a the inverter to fetch data from it
 - Rotating the Screen
+- Automatic updates in intervalls

 ### Hardware
 * Waveshare ESP8266